JunmingZhao42/FMM-Strassen-Algorithm/README.md

 # BLAS3 (a) (b)

-This is a short project about the BLAS3 (basic linear algebra subroutine level 3).
+This is a one-semester project about the BLAS3 (basic linear algebra subroutine level 3) operation (a) and (d).
 The project focus on implementing and analysing the behaviour of operation (A) and operation (B) of BLAS3.

 ## (a)